-So I tried watching communication videos, and reading tips online.
+So I tried watching communication videos and reading tips online.
 It was ineffective.
 I needed a safe place to practice.
 I could try at home, but it wasn’t the same.
 That’s when I stumbled across Toastmasters.
-“Learn how to become a confident speaker” the advertising said.
+“Learn how to become a confident speaker,” the advertisement said.

 I made it a visit to the club and knew it was exactly what I needed.
 I knew I wasn’t ready for a speech or to lead the meeting as Toastmaster.
 I knew I had to start small.
-Of course I can give a joke and a motivational quote.
+Of course, I can give a joke and a motivational quote.
 So I did it.
-Of course I can be a Ah-Counter, and a grammarian.
+Of course, I can be an Ah-Counter and a grammarian.
 I did those roles too.
 Each time I experienced a role, I believed I could do the next role.
 This continued until I completed all roles in a Toastmasters meeting.

 No matter which role I did there were always mishaps.
 Missing the count of the word of the day.
 Using the wrong title to call someone.
 Forgetting parts of my speech as a speaker.
 Making those mistakes was embarrassing and painful, That pain emphasized the problems I had to work through.
 And I kept coming back to practice.

-With practice I make less mistakes.
-My speeches and presentation is better than its ever been.
+With practice, I make less mistakes.
+My speeches and presentations are better than its ever been.
 I’ve been in Toastmasters for two years now, and I thought by now I wouldn’t be nervous when I speak.
 I still am nervous but the difference is I have confidence in myself.

 I’ve been in rough spots and learned to push through it.
 Forget a part of my speech?
-Keep on talking as if it you aren’t missing anything.
+Keep on talking as if you aren’t missing anything.
 Forget the word of the day.
-I’ll admit its my fault.
+I’ll admit it’s my fault.
 Someone reminds me I skipped a role responsibility.
 I thank them and perform it.
-From experience I know that when I make a mistake, I can depend on myself to pull myself through.
+From experience, I know that when I make a mistake, I can depend on myself to pull myself through.

 If you want to transform your speaking skills, get that experience.
 Push yourself.
 Keep on speaking.